fdilke/ice-exercise/README.md

     The lifecycle of a release is that a release data is proposed and agreed, after which the songs become streamable.
 Songs can be added or removed.
 The system keeps track of which songs have been streamed.
-    A release can be renmoved from distribution.
+    A release can be removed from distribution which essentially returns it to a state where there is no proposed (re-)release date.

-    There is no provision for separating batches of songs within a release, as might be necessary for sides of an LP.

 Streaming: an instance of somebody listening to all or part of a song.
 If <= 30sec, it doesn't count towards monetization, but is still recorded for reporting purposes.

-These concepts are important, but not modelled as discrete value objects:

-Report: a list of streamed songs.
+Report: an list of streamed songs.

 File for payment: an artist recording a request to be paid for the songs played since the last payment date.